 - Deposits causing genuine hardship to the depositor or on the girl child

-- Maturity proceeds are directly paid to the girl child which gives her the financial independence.
+Maturity proceeds are directly paid to the girl child, giving her financial independence.

 - SSY Account Opening Form

 - Birth Certificate of the girl child (mandatory)

 - Identity proof (as per RBI KYC guidelines)

 - Residence proof (as per RBI KYC guidelines)

 The benefits of Sukanya Samriddhi Yojana are :

 - Sukanya Samriddhi Yojana Under 80C avails tax deduction under section 80C (up to Rs.
 1,50,000 every financial year)

 - The rate of interest is slightly high (as compared to other investment options)